Andyyh2005/log-based-integration-with-DI/README.md

 ### Kafka Producer
 Its configuration is illustrated as below.<br><br>
 ![](images/ConfigKafkaProducer.png)

 Some of the important cofiguration parameters are marked in red box.

 ### Kafka Consumer1
 Its configuration is illustrated as below.<br><br>
 ![](images/ConfigKafkaConsumer1.png)

 Some of the important cofiguration parameters are marked in red box.

 ### Kafka Consumer2
 Its configuration is illustrated as below.<br><br>
 ![](images/ConfigKafkaConsumer2.png)

 Some of the important cofiguration parameters are marked in red box.

 > Note that the "Group ID" configuration are different for the two consumers.
-This is important since we want to implement a fan-out messaging.
-That is a single Kafka partition consumed by multiple consumers, each maintaining its own message offset.
+This is important since we want to achieve fan-out messaging.
+That is, a single Kafka partition consumed by multiple consumers, each maintaining its own message offset.

-## nonononon